k41zen/SecurityCenter/README.md

 This has been tested using pyTenable 0.3.27 and Tenable's SecurityCenter 5.11.x.

 ## Installation
-Once downloaded, install the dependencies needed for this script, run the following command:
+Once downloaded, install the dependencies needed for this script by running the following command:

 	pip install -r requirements.txt